hmrc/releaser/README.md

 ### Running
 `java -jar target/scala-2.11/releaser-assembly-x.x.x.jar` artifact release-candidate-version release-version

+##### Extra flags
+- `-d | --dryRun`: perform a dry run of a relase.
+Downloads files and transforms but does not upload or create releases on github.com.
+Useful during development
+- `--github-name-override`: provide a different github repository to the bintray package.
+The default is to assume the github repository has the same name as the Bintry repository and this flag allows the user to provide a differnt github.com repository name.

+### Supported Artifacts
+Releaser will release:
+- Maven based libraries and services found in https://bintray.com/hmrc/release-candidates
+- Ivy based libraries for SBT plugins found in https://bintray.com/hmrc/sbt-plugin-release-candidates

+### Coding in the Open
+Release is an integral part of how we release code in the open, more information can be found in the [Coding in the Open Manual](http://hmrc.github.io/coding-in-the-open-manual.html)

 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").